slimphp/Slim-Website/docs/concepts/middleware.md

 ## How do I add middleware?

-You may add middleware to a Slim application or to an individual Slim application route.
-Both scenarios accept the same middleware and implement the same middleware interface.
+You may add middleware to a Slim application, to an individual Slim application route or to a route group.
+All scenarios accept the same middleware and implement the same middleware interface.

 ### Application middleware